hsinloved/christmas-cracker/README.md

 # Christmas Cracker - Festive Reality Check 🎄

-A digital Christmas cracker with British humor and mental health truths.
+A digital Christmas cracker with some humour and mental health truths.
 Pull for your uncomfortable truth!

 ## 🚀 Quick Start - Host on GitHub Pages